 LSHTM is a specialist public health institution, renowned all over the world for its research excellence and prestigious postgraduate study programmes

-We consistently rank highly in various global university league tables: #1 in Europe for research impact in sciences (2018 CWT Leiden Ranking) and #3 in the world for Public Health (ShanghaiRanking 2018).
-Read more about our rankings.
+We consistently rank highly in various global university league tables, including: #1 for the key measure of impact, providing the highest quality contribution to the economy or society (Times Higher Education REF2021 Impact Scores) and #3 in the world for Public Health (ShanghaiRanking 2022).
+Read more about our rankings

 We have a strong academic and media presence worldwide

 The international character of LSHTM contributes significantly to the quality and range of its teaching and training: our students come from over 155 countries, with over 60% from outside the UK